Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-05.md

 <!-- > -->

-Use a conditional statement to get a date valeu or use the character:
+Use a conditional statement to get a date value or use the character:

 ```JS
 if (special[mask[i]] !== undefined) {